 - Exit interview with the Internship Coordinator

 Most departments utilize a "pass-fail" grade system.
 Hours and additional assignments must be turned in before the end of the semester.
 Incompletes are not given for Internships.
+All students registered for the internship class will be enrolled in the Blackboard course.
+All assignments and required paperwork will be turned in there.

 Some internships are paid; some are not.
 Some career areas such as Music Business are almost impossible to get into without an internship.
 Therefore, those companies don't pay and you intern for the experience and the opportunity.
 But if they do not pay, they must comply with the Fair Labor Standards Act.
 (See your contract.)
 Other organizations do pay depending on their intern's responsibilities.
 Don't let "salary" dictate your internship.
 Seek a company that will give you good experience and introduce you to successful people in your field.
 Consider this an investment in your future, because that’s exactly what it will be.